Scripture Reference: Mark 5:1-20

 Things got even scarier when a man started running out from the cemetery.
 He was yelling and screaming.
 He didn’t have any clothes on and there were scratches and blood all over him.
 The man had broken bits chain hanging from his wrists and ankles.

 What would you do if you saw someone acting very odd like that?
 The disciples were frightened but the man did not come to them.
 He ran straight up to Jesus and started talking in a very strange voice.
 The disciples wanted to run away but Jesus did not run away.
 Jesus knew that the reason this man was acting so strange was that Satan had sent evil spirits to live inside of him.
-He saw how much the man was hurting and he wanted to help him.
+He saw how much the man was hurting and he wanted to help.

 This man had no friends.
 No one in the town wanted him around because he acted very strange.
 They used to put chains on him and try to keep him away from the town but the man was very strong and he broke the chains.
 He started hiding in the cemetery so no one could find him.
 He did not act normal.
 He even used to get pieces of glass and cut himself.

-When the people from town came to the shore they were amazed at what they saw.
-There was the man that they used to chain up.
-The man did not look unusual now.
+The people rushed back to the shore expecting see the man still chained up and hurting himself.
+But that is not what they found.
+The man did not look unusual at all now.
 He was wearing clean clothes and acting completely normal.
 He was sitting quietly talking to Jesus.

 The man did just as Jesus said.
 He went back to his family and told them about God.
 He told them how Satan only wanted to hurt him.
 Jesus was only good and didn’t want people to hurt.
 Jesus was stronger than Satan.